Residential Poster Policy

 Harnwell College House

-Floors 1 through RTL.
-Groups may post WITHOUT approval no more than two posters per floor on the wooden paneling near the elevators, on floors 1-RTL.
-Posters should not exceed the size of 11 x 17 inches.
-Posters may not be placed on top of existing posters.
+• Floors 1 through RTL.
+Groups may post with impunity no more than two posters per floor on the east side of the elevator bays, on floors 1-RTL.
+Posters should not exceed the size of 11 x 17 inches and may not be placed on top of existing posters.
 On the RTL level and on the 1st floor staples are forbidden but tape and thumbtacks may be used to post.

-Doors leading to stairwells, stairwells, elevators.
+• Doors leading to stairwells, stairwells, elevators.
 Groups may not place posters on doors leading to stairwells, within stairwells, or inside elevators.
-Groups violating this rule are subject to fines.
+Groups violating this rule are especially subject to fines.